The Ultimate California Coast Road Trip from San Francisco to Santa Barbara

 Before pulling into San Luis Obispo for the night, stop for lunch at Hidden Kitchen, an incredible cozy restaurant serving sweet and savory waffles amongst other things.
 There are two locations, one in Cayucos and one in Cambria.
 Both have different hours of operation so make sure to see which one will be open ahead of time!

-Depending on when your day started, I recommend staying overnight in San Luis Obispo.
+I recommend staying overnight in San Luis Obispo.
 Make sure to head downtown to walk the streets, and catch the sunset at Pismo Beach.
-If you need a hotel recommendation, I recommend the Apple Farm Inn.
+I stayed at the Apple Farm Inn and would recommend it.

-If you have more time to spend and want to discover a premier wine destination in California make sure to visit Paso Robles, about 30-miles north of San Luis Obispo.
+If you have more time and want to discover a premier wine destination in California make sure to visit Paso Robles, about 30-miles north of San Luis Obispo.
+This will add on another day to your San Francisco to Santa Barbara road trip itinerary.
 You can read more about Paso Robles here.

 Days 3 & 4: Solvang, Los Olivos, Santa Barbara